Zippers can be daunting even for experienced sewers. The reason? Zippers are often installed the wrong way.

-With this tutorial we cover how to install an invisible zipper.
-Invisible zippers are one of the nicest looking zippers because they are, like the name says, invisible.
-They look clean and professional, that is, if you can see it!
-We love to use this zipper in the garments we make for ourselves and especially in our patterns.
-They look good, and (even better), they are perhaps the easiest to install!
+Invisible zippers are one of the nicest looking zippers because they are (as the name implies) invisible.
+We love to use this zipper in the garments we make for ourselves and recommend them often in our patterns.
+They look clean and professional, and (even better), they are perhaps the easiest to install!

 - invisible zipper